AStoerkel1/Docker-Practice/README.md

-# Docker-Practice
+# Home Page I'm building for myself
-This is a repository for a small project for learning the basics of docker.
+small project for a home page